cheddatech/CheddaBoards-Godot/docs/API_QUICKSTART.md

 ---

-## ✅ That's It!
+## That's It!

 **Total time: ~3 minutes**

-You now have:
-- ✅ Score submission
-- ✅ Global leaderboards
-- ✅ Works on Web, Windows, Mac, Linux, Mobile
+You now have score submission and global leaderboards on Web, Windows, Mac, Linux, and Mobile.

 ---